Who's participated in the survey so far?

 What DNA service have most people done?

-The majority (44%) report having diagnostic testing for some adult onset illness “so that they could be diagnosed correctly”.
-Others had carrier testing and research testing.
+The majority (40%) report having diagnostic testing for some adult onset illness “so that they could be diagnosed correctly”.
+Others (20%) had carrier testing and research testing.
 (A carrier is an individual who carries and is capable of passing on to their children a genetic change or mutation associated with a disease and for which they may or may not display disease symptoms.)
+Almost 37% have participated in research.

 Healthcare providers (HCP) are important to those receiving DNA information.
 Are Health Care Providers (HCP) meeting their needs?